 Recently, though, Twitter user @teroalhonen found hidden coding references to the old Windows Sets feature in the most current beta version of the Windows 10 Software Development Kit.
 This isn’t the first time that such references have been spotted, but it now again suggests that Microsoft could be actively writing code for the feature.
 This doesn’t mean Sets is confirmed to return, but Microsoft did originally note in a blog post in mid-2018 that the feature would come back in a future release when ready.

 If anything, this would suggest that Microsoft might be considering bringing back Windows Sets in the second update to Windows 10 for the year 2020.
-The first and incoming update, currently code-named Windows 10 20H1 (also known as
+The first and incoming update, currently code-named Windows 10 20H1 (also known as Windows 10 Version 2004) is almost finished.
+It has already moved through the various “rings” of the Windows Insider Program, which means that the fall 2020 Update for Windows 10 could possibly include the feature.

 Since the original debut of Sets, Microsoft has gone on to release two major versions of Windows 10 — the May 2019 update, and the November 2019 Update.
 Facing criticism on issues such as data deletion bugs, Microsoft has shifted the focus of these updates from new features to just servicing Windows.

 Once the Windows 10 Version 2004 Update is released, things might be more clear and a release date for Sets might become apparent.
-Until then, third-party programs like Clover can be used to add tabs to the
+Until then, third-party programs like Clover can be used to add tabs to the Windows 10 File Explorer for an enhanced multitasking experience.

 - What is Windows Polaris?